 Surprisingly it did work out quite well although I ended up selling mostly reseller accounts and while it did bring in some money it was tiring for the amount of effort that went into it.
 You always had a support ticket to deal with, someone demanding help installing the latest CMS or forum of the day (these were the days where phpBB, SMF and all those were new and people switched between them like hotcakes selling at a stall) and honestly it isn’t something you could do by yourself.

-As you can see from above I have had quite a few up and downs regarding being a hosting provided but there is still a few questions – did I make money?
+As you can see from above I have had quite a few ups and downs regarding being a hosting provider but there are still a few questions – did I make money?
 Did I have fun?
 Did I learn anything?

 Would I recommend it?
-No. You are very unlikely to make any money and if you have clients you could provide hosting for such as if you were a web designer you would be better just referring them to another company and get a bit of monthly income.
+No. You are very unlikely to make any money and if you have clients you could provide hosting for such as if you were a web designer you would be better off just referring them to another company and getting a bit of monthly income.

 If you are going to start a web hosting business there is only one tip I can give you that will help you so much and it is this – make backups.
 Make backups of those backups, back that up again and then mail yourself that backup.
 I’m being serious here as nothing will kill that business faster than you not having backups when shit hits the fans.

 Ellis, M. (2020).
 My time as a hosting provider. [online] Snat's Narratives & Tales.
 Available at: https://snat.co.uk/rants/my-time-as-a-hosting-provider.html [Accessed 05 Dec 2023].

 Every month on the final Sabbath, I take a random comment that has been posted that month and for that lucky winner they will win a random key from G2A!
 Join Discord for any questions or leave a comment!